 The RUM Project is a Commonwealth funded program, that provides local pharmacies with a collection bin for any unwanted medicines returned to the pharmacy for disposal.
 All medicines collected are incinerated at high temperature by an EPA accredited incineration contractor.
 This method of disposal is the only EPA approved method for the disposal of unwanted medicines.

-In the 20 years that the RUM Project has been established, over 10 million kilograms of unwanted medicines have been incinerated in an environmentally appropriate and safe manner.
+In the 20 years that the RUM Project has been established, almost 10 million kilograms of unwanted medicines have been incinerated in an environmentally appropriate and safe manner.

 RUM bins (the collection bins) are available to all community pharmacies in Australia.
 This program is not available in public or private hospitals though.
 You have probably never seen a RUM bin in your local pharmacy, but there will be one in the dispensary under the supervision of the pharmacist.
 Pharmacists are required to keep the RUM bin in the dispensary, under their direct supervision at all times – it is for your safety, of course.

-All you need to do is to take your medicines into the nearest pharmacy and hand them to the pharmacy staff, and the pharmacist will then place them into the RUM bin.
-Tablets, capsules, tubes of cream and ointment, eye and ear drops and nasal sprays can all be put into the RUM bin if no
+All you need to do is to take your medicine out of the packaging and into the nearest pharmacy and hand them to the pharmacy staff, and the pharmacist will then place them into the RUM bin.
+Tablets, capsules, tubes of cream and ointment, eye and ear drops and nasal sprays can all be put into the RUM bin if no longer required.

 If you have an Inhaler (e.g. Ventolin inhalers) that are no longer required, you can separate the cannister from the plastic device and only return the cannister to the pharmacy for disposal if there is still medicine in it.
 The plastic device can be placed into your recycling.